-User Name If you have enabled "My SMTP Mail Server requires authentication" above, enter the User Name required to login to your SMTP Server.
-Password If you have enabled "My SMTP Mail Server requires authentication" above, enter the password required to login to your SMTP Server.
+User Name If you have enabled "My SMTP Mail Server requires authentica- tion" above, enter the User Name required to login to your SMTP Server.
+Password If you have enabled "My SMTP Mail Server requires authentica- tion" above, enter the password required to login to your SMTP Server.
 E-mail Alerts Send E-mail alerts imme- diately You can choose to have alerts E-mailed to you, by checking the desired checkboxes.
-The Wireless Router can send an immediate alert when it detects a significant security incident such as A known hacker attack is directed at your IP address A computer on the Internet scans your IP address for open ports Someone on your LAN (Local Area Network) tries to visit a blocked site.
-E-mail Logs Send Logs Select the desired option for sending the log by E-mail. - Never (default) - This feature is disabled; Logs are not sent.
+The Wireless Router can send an imme- diate alert when it detects a significant security incident such as A known hacker attack is directed at your IP address A computer on the internet scans your re address for open ports Someone on your LAN (Local Area Network) tries to visit a blocked site.
+E-mail Logs Send Logs Select the desired option for sending the log by E-mail.
+Never (default) - This feature is disabled; Logs are not sent.
 When log is full - The time is not fixed.
 The log will be sent when the log is full, which will depend on the volume of traffic.
 Hourly, Daily, Weekly The log is sent on the interval specified.
 If Daily is selected, the log is sent at the time specified.
 Select the time of day you wish the E-mail to be sent.
 If Weekly is selected, the log is sent once per week, on the specified day, at the specified time.
 Select the day and the time of day you wish the E-mail to be sent.
-Note: If the log is full before the time specified to send it, it will be sent regardless of the day and time specified.
+Note: